What is a Brownfield?

 Western Cook County Coalition Grant Activities

-In 2014, the Cook County Department of Environmental Control received a grant from the U.S. Environmental Protection Agency to assess vacant, abandoned, and underutilized brownfields in seven western suburbs.
+In 2014, the Cook County Department of Environment and Sustainability received a grant from the U.S. Environmental Protection Agency to assess vacant, abandoned, and underutilized brownfields in seven western suburbs.
 These assessment activities are the first step leading to the cleanup and redevelopment of brownfields in these communities.

 Suggest a Potential Brownfield Site: